Surfing-Chef/Bourbon/README.md

 The mixin library that is **[Bourbon](http://bourbon.io/)** combines with the grid framework of **[Neat](http://neat.bourbon.io/)** to give Bourbon-Chef its *Sass-y* flexibility.
 Adding **[Bitters'](http://bitters.bourbon.io/)** scaffold styles, variables and structure gives a consistant feel to the project, while **[Refills](http://refills.bourbon.io/)** contributes reliable components and patterns built with both **Bourbon** and **Neat**.
 The Gulp toolkit automates **Bourbon-Chef's** ingredients, allowing for a front end development workflow focused more on design and content.

 #### Installation and Setup
+- A few assumptions: basic knowledge of Git and Github, CSS, SASS, Gulp, and the command terminal
+- Bourbon-Chef requires [Node.js](https://nodejs.org/en/), specifically NPM (node package manager), to load packages for Gulp and Sass -   ensure the [latest version](https://github.com/Surfing-Chef/Bourbon/wiki/Latest-Node.js-and-Gulp) is installed on your machine.
+- Once Gulp is installed globally, set up a [package.json](https://github.com/Surfing-Chef/Bourbon/wiki/package.json) and install Gulp into your project

 #### Version Control
 1.0.0 - Basic project, no gulp.